debops/debops/ansible/roles/debops.fail2ban/docs/defaults-configuration.rst

   Optional.
 Custom definitions used by the filter.

 ``failregex``
   Required.
-Regular expression(s) used by the filter to detect break-in attempts.
-  You can have the filter try to match multiple regular expressions.
+A string of regular expression(s) used by the filter to detect break-in attempts.
+You can have the filter try to match multiple regular expressions by using the ``|`` character (the YAML literal style operator).
 Each regular expression should be on its own line.
+Refer to the `examples`_ section.

 ``filename``
   Optional.
 Alternative name of the filter configuration file.
 If not specfied, it